What are PHAs?PHAs or polyhydroxy acids fall under the AHA family, but unlike AHAs they work on the outer layers of the skin (the epidermis).

 PHAs are humectants, meaning they have the ability to attract moisture to the skin, so will help keep skin moist and hydrated.

 With both anti-inflammatory and antioxidant properties, PHAs can help normalise the skin and stimulate skin repair.
 This strengthens the skin barrier function making the skin stronger and more resilient.

 PHAs help to fight glycation, which is a process that takes place when digested sugar permanently attaches to the collagen and elastin in the skin, damaging and weakening it in the process.

-Another benefit of PHAs is that they combine well with other ingredients to give additional benefits, for example PHAs can be combined with retinoids for acne or photoaging.
+Another benefit of PHAs is that they combine well with other ingredients to give additional benefits – for example, PHAs can be combined with retinoids for acne or photoageing.
 They’re also effective when used after aesthetic procedures such as lasers or peels to help the skin hydrate and heal.